FirebaseExtended/experimental-extensions/storage-extract-image-text/POSTINSTALL.md

 # Using the extension

-Upload images to the storage bucket which the extension was configured to monitor.
-The a new document with extracted text will appear in Firestore collection within a few seconds.
+Upload images to the configured Storage bucket, `${param:IMG_BUCKET}`.
+A new document with extracted text will appear in the `${param:COLLECTION_PATH}` Firestore collection within a few seconds.
 The document will have the name of the file which was uploaded.

 # Monitoring